At a glance

 A reputable cat breeder will be:

 - A registered cat breeder is registered with a cat association (also known as a cat council) such as the Cat Fanciers Association, The International Cat Association and must abide by their code of ethics.
 They only breed with registered purebred cats and breed to the breed standard.
 A registered cat breeder has a prefix, which is the registered name of their cattery, for example, Julan Burmese.
 The pedigree of kittens produced will carry the breeder prefix, such as Julan Blue Surprise, Julan Chocolate Dream, Julan Brown Delight, most cats are only known by those names for breeding/showing purposes, and have a ‘pet’ name when they’re sold, or at home with the breeder.
-Our Burmese kitten from many years ago had the pedigree name Bajimbi Blu Jacklyn, but we called her Misha.
+Our Burmese kitten from many years ago had the pedigree name Bajimbi Blu Jacklyn, but her pet name was Misha, which is what we called her.

 - A backyard breeder is not registered with a cat council, and may or may not use purebred cats.
 They do not breed to the breed standard.
 As they are not registered, they cannot provide pedigree papers for kittens produced.
 Kittens are typically (but not always) produced on a small scale.